benji6/andromeda/README.md

 `effectPlugin` instances should then expose the following API:

-- `connnect` - to be implemented in the same manner as `AudioNode.connect`
+- `connnect` - `Function` - to be implemented in the same manner as `AudioNode.connect`
-- `destination` - property which is an unchanging reference to an AudioNode which other AudioNodes can pass to their `connect` methods
+- `destination` - `AudioNode | AudioParam` - property which is an unchanging reference to an object which is a valid argument for `AudioNode.connect`
-- `disconnect` - to be implemented in the same manner as `AudioNode.disconnect`
+- `disconnect` - `Function` - to be implemented in the same manner as `AudioNode.disconnect`
-- `render` - method which is passed a DOM element and is called when user wishes to view and possibly edit the plugin
+- `render` - `Function` - method which is passed a DOM element and is called when user wishes to view and possibly edit the plugin

 ### Instrument plugin API